bohraz/Arch/docs/concepts.md

-    actions = {}, -- dictionary of actions that can be referenced by state and transition callbacks guards = {}, -- dictionary of guards that can be referenced by transitions maxLogs = 30, -- max logs in the log history, when the max is reached it deletes the oldest log logTime = true, -- wip determines whether or not to include a time property to each log debugMode = true, -- when set to true, the machine will print basic changes in the machine such as entering and exiting of states
+    actions = {}, -- dictionary of actions that can be referenced by state and transition callbacks guards = {}, -- dictionary of guards that can be referenced by transitions maxLogs = 30, -- max logs in the log history, when the max is reached it deletes the oldest log logTime = true, -- determines whether or not to include a time property to each log debugMode = true, -- when set to true, the machine will print basic changes in the machine such as entering and exiting of states
 }